raas-dev/configent/README.md

 'ubuntu' for running rootless dockerd and a lima VM 'debian' for running rootless containerd.

-VM 'debian' has [k3s](https://k3s.io/) for testing on Kubernetes, see Lima VM's startup message for exporting `KUBECONFIG` to access it with `kubectl`.
+In addition, VM 'debian' has [k3s](https://k3s.io/) for testing on Kubernetes, see VM's startup message for exporting `KUBECONFIG` to use it with `kubectl`.

 VM 'fedora' has rootless [podman](https://podman.io/), run `podman` to use it.

-⚠️: VMs 'ubuntu', 'debian' and 'fedora' mount your host's `$HOME` directory as writable in the VM.
+⚠️: VMs 'ubuntu', 'debian' and 'fedora' mount your host's `$HOME` directory as writable inside the VM.
 This enables containers to use bind mounts (directories on file system).
 If you want to keep host's home read-only (and prefer container managed volumes instead), adjust `writable` in `etc/lima/<vmname>.yaml`.